-GAC Marine Logistics (GML) has created an alliance with a maritime e-commerce developer to enable last-mile delivery services for a digital marketplace
+GAC’s marine logistics service has created an alliance with a maritime e-commerce developer to enable last-mile delivery services for a digital marketplace

-This subsidiary of tug and offshore support vessel operator GAC has formed a partnership with Moscord to enable vessel spares to be supplied faster by combining e-commerce with ship supply services.
+Tug and offshore support vessel operator GAC has formed a partnership with Moscord to enable vessel spares to be supplied faster by combining e-commerce with ship supply services.

 This partnership will deliver services and supplies purchased from numerous manufacturers and suppliers on Moscord.com, which offers more than 200,000 products to the shipping industry.

 GML will use its expertise and the group’s global logistics and port agency network to ensure safe and efficient delivery of ship spares worldwide.

 Orders placed via the Moscord platform are received by GAC Singapore – the designated control and co-ordination hub – which arranges for the spare parts or supplies to be cleared at the destination port before delivery to their final destination.

 Moscord founder and chief executive Freddy Ingemann thinks this platform “can revolutionise the ship supply segment” by “delivering huge benefits to both buyers and sellers”.

 To enable this, Moscord needed a logistics group to facilitate global ship supplies.

 “We are committed to building the leanest, most efficient and reliable purchase and fulfilment cycle, from initial customer engagement through to final delivery at any port location worldwide,” said Mr Ingemann.

 GAC Asia Pacific and Indian sub-continent region’s group vice president, Lars Bergström said this arrangement will ensure “orders are delivered safely to the vessels wherever and whenever they are needed”.